Medicare Advantage Enrollment Periods, Including the Initial Coverage Election Period (ICEP)

 If you missed or didn’t use your Initial Coverage Election Period, you can still enroll in a Medicare Advantage plan, as long as you meet the eligibility criteria.
 You may join a Medicare Advantage plan during the following periods:

-- Annual Election Period: This is the period when beneficiaries can enroll in a Medicare Advantage plan, switch plans, add prescription drug coverage, or disenroll from a Medicare Advantage plan and return to Original Medicare.
+- Annual Election Period(AEP): Also called Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage, this is the period when beneficiaries can enroll in a Medicare Advantage plan, switch plans, add prescription drug coverage, or disenroll from a Medicare Advantage plan and return to Original Medicare.
 It occurs every year from October 15 to December 7.

 - Special Election Period: This enrollment allows beneficiaries to make changes to Medicare Advantage plan coverage outside of the regular enrollment periods.
 Eligibility for Special Election Periods are limited to specific situations, such as moving out of a plan’s coverage area, and can take place throughout the year.

-Another related enrollment period is the Medicare Advantage Disenrollment Period, which takes place from January 1 to February 14 every year.
-However, you cannot enroll in a Medicare Advantage plan during this period.
-You can only drop your current Medicare Advantage plan coverage, return to Original Medicare, and add a stand-alone Medicare prescription drug plan (Part D).
+Another related enrollment period is the Medicare Advantage Open Enrollment Period(OEP), which takes place from January 1 to March 31 every year.
+During this period you can drop your current Medicare Advantage plan coverage, return to Original Medicare, and add a stand-alone Medicare prescription drug plan (Part D).
+If you’re in a Medicare Advantage plan, you can also switch to another Medicare Advantage plan.

 Enrolling in a Medicare Advantage plan